 S-1: Winner of the 2021 U.S. Women's Open

-Matched Inbee Park to the day (19 years, 11 months, 17 days) as the youngest champion in U.S. Women's Open history when she defeated Nasa Hataoka in an aggregate-score playoff at The Olympic Club in 2021.
-It was her first victory on the LPGA Tour and third worldwide.
-She became the first player from the Philippines to win the U.S. Women's Open, although a few months after the victory, Saso declared that she was now representing Japan, the country of her father.
+Matched Inbee Park to the day (19 years, 11 months, 17 days) as the youngest champion in U.S. Women's Open history when she defeated Nasa Hataoka in an aggregate-score playoff at The Olympic Club in 2021, and then became the youngest multiple winner in championship history with her three-stroke triumph at Lancaster Country Club in 2024.
+The 2021 title was her first victory on the LPGA Tour and third worldwide.
+Her win at Lancaster was her first since the 2021 U.S. Women's Open.
+Saso became the first player from the Philippines to win the U.S. Women's Open, although a few months after the victory, Saso declared that she was now representing Japan, the country of her father.
+She is the only player to win this championship for two separate countries.
 She is a dual citizen of Japan and the Philippines, the country of her mother.
 Saso enjoyed a highly decorated junior/amateur career before turning pro in the fall of 2019.
 Saso was the stroke-play medalist in the 2019 U.S. Girls’ Junior and lost to Jillian Bourdage in the semifinals.
 Saso also was a semifinalist in the 2016 U.S. Women’s Amateur, defeating Hataoka in the quarters.
 Saso turned pro in November of 2019, and quickly won a pair of LPGA Tour of Japan events in 2020: the NEC Karuizawa 72 and Nitori Ladies Golf Tournament.

 YEAR